 The principal legislation for the management of air quality is the APCO.
 The APCO specifies Air Quality Objectives (AQOs) which stipulate the statutory limits of air pollutants and the maximum allowable numbers of exceedances over specific periods.
-The prevailing AQOs which have been effective since 1st January 2022 are listed in Table 1.1 below.
+Updated AQOs which came into effect on 11 April 2025 are listed in Table 1.1 below.

-Table 1.1: Air Quality Objectives
+Table 1.1: Updated Air Quality Objectives